brycewray/eleventy-slinkity-test/src/posts/2018/10/post-2.md

 {% image "Early-Web-font-grfx-1-2018-10-16_1218x1296.jpg", "Image from Apple website in 1999 showing graphic elements as text" %}

+The previous was from Eleventy Image (which probably didn't work for reasons which are TBD).

+The following is using my Cloudinary account and the Cloudinary React component, which is possible in Slinkity!

+{% react 'components/ImgcReact', src='Early-Web-font-grfx-1-2018-10-16_1218x1296.jpg', alt='Image from Apple website in 1999 showing graphic elements as text', 'render'='lazy' %}

 Closing text.
 That ends Post 2!